valkey-io/valkey-doc/docs/data-types/_index.md

 To extend the features provided by the included data types, use one of these options:

 1. Write your own custom [server-side functions in Lua](/docs/manual/programmability/).
-1. Write your own Redis module using the [modules API](/docs/reference/modules/) or check out the [community-supported modules](/docs/modules/).
+1. Write your own Valkey module using the [modules API](/docs/reference/modules/) or check out the [community-supported modules](/docs/modules/).

 <hr>